HOW MUCH IS YOUR SEMI-TRUCK ACCIDENT WORTH?

 You Need Experienced Attorneys Who Will Fight For You!

-Semi-trucks are everywhere, and they aren’t going away anytime soon.
+Semi-trucks are everywhere, especially in rural areas of California and they aren’t going away anytime soon.
 In fact, our economy is driven by semis that deliver all those consumer goods that we need – and want.
 Ours is a consumer-based economy, and the trucking industry coupled with consumer demand keeps things moving forward.
 As the industry continues to expand, the statistics related to commercial truck accidents forwarded by the Insurance Institute for Highway Safety (based on data from the U.S. Department of Transportation) continue to be more and more sobering:

 - Occupants of the noncommercial vehicles involved in commercial truck accidents have a far greater risk of being injured in a commercial truck accident than do truckers – these occupants made up 97 percent of all such fatalities in 2015.